-Furthermore, through CS-FI-08-2016 RE: Investment Status Report and Investment Policy Update, Council approved the establishment of an Investment Committee consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer/General Manager of Financial and Data Services and the Treasurer.
-As per revised Policy No. 2001-11 Cash Management and Investments, the Investment Committee is mandated to meet at least semi-annually to review performance and obtain advice on future trends from the external investment manager.
-Finance staff also meet regularly with the investment manager to review trends and projected performance.
+Furthermore, through CS-FI-08-2016 RE: Investment Status Report and Investment Policy Update, Council approved the establishment of an Investment Committee consisting of the Mayor, Chief Administrative Officer, Chief Financial Officer and the Treasurer.
+As recommended in report FIN-06-2022, the Chair of Financial & Data Services was added to the makeup of this committee.
+As per the revised Policy No. 2001-11 Cash Management and Investments, the Investment Committee is mandated to meet at least semi-annually to review performance and obtain advice on future trends from the external Investment Manager.
+Finance staff also meet regularly with the Investment Manager to review trends and projected performance.

-The intent of this report is to meet the formal reporting requirements of the County's investment policy, as well as to provide Council with an indication of the market value of the investment portfolio.
+The intent of this report is to meet the formal reporting requirements of the County's Investment Policy, as well as to provide Council with an indication of the market value of the investment portfolio.

 It should be noted that legislative amendments have been enacted by the Province that have changed some of the eligible investment regulations as well as provided a framework for a "Prudent Investor" status.
-These regulations came into effect January 2019, requiring a future report to Council which would outline the changes, a review of best practices, performance, options and any recommended amendments, if any, to the County's current investment policy.
+Although the revised regulations came into effect January 2019, it is not recommended implementing these measures at this time given the significant changes required to the County's current policies and investment practices.
+Staff will continue to monitor these changes and impacts/successes realized by the limited number of municipalities that have enacted such measures.

-There are also draft regulations coming out in 2021 that will significantly impact the way investments are recorded in the financial statements for municipalities.
-Staff are actively reviewing and monitoring these proposed changes and will be working with the County's auditor to ensure that the County's financial statements are in compliance with the new regulations once they come into effect.
-These changes are anticipated to impact the County's financial statements starting in 2022.
+Approved regulations, which are now effective for fiscal years 2023 and future, will impact the way investments are recorded in the financial statements for municipalities.
+Staff are actively reviewing and monitoring these proposed changes and will be working with the County's auditor to ensure that the County's financial statements are in compliance with the new regulations.